catalyst-cooperative/pudl-catalog/docs/requester_pays.rst

 <https://cloud.google.com/storage/docs/requester-pays>`__.

 "Requester pays" means the person downloading the data is responsible for those costs instead.
-As a user paying the data egress charges associated with your data usage is cheap, but as a data provider covering the data egress charges for all of your users can quickly get expensive!
-Downloading all of the EPA CEMS, FERC 1, PUDL, and US Census data we're publishing from North America should cost about $0.75, but if we had 1000 downloads in a month that would cost of $750.
+As a user, the cost of a single download is cheap.
+But as a data provider, payihg for the downloads of all users can quickly get expensive!
+Downloading all of the EPA CEMS, FERC 1, PUDL, and US Census data we're publishing from North America should cost about $0.75, but if we had 1000 downloads in a month that would cost us $750.
 The PUDL Intake catalog is also set up to try and cache the data locally so that it's not downloaded again until a new version is released.

 Setting up a GCP project for billing
 ------------------------------------